-A. In addition to all other payments set forth in this Agreement, each Employee shall receive payment for all college credits earned in courses related to or leading to a Bachelor’s Degree in Police Science or other related law enforcement degree.
+A. In addition to all other payments set forth in this Agreement, each Employee shall receive payment for all college credits earned in courses related to or leading to a Bachelor's Degree or a Master’s Degree in Police Science or other related law enforcement degree.

-B. The above payment shall be Ten ($10.00) Dollars per credit paid annually, which I be pro-rated and included in The Employee’s periodic paychecks.
+B. The above payment shall be Ten Dollars ($10.00) per credit, up to a maximum of one hundred fifty (150) credits, paid annually, which shall be pro-rated and included in the Employee's periodic paychecks.

-C. The above referenced subsection A and B shall apply to individuals who have attained an Associate’s Degree or 60 or more credits of a matriculating Four Year Degree (Bachelor’s Degree).
+C. The above referenced subsection A and B shall apply to individuals who have attained an Associate's Degree or sixty (60) or more credits of a matriculating four (4) year Degree (Bachelor’s Degree).

 ARTICLE FORTY-SEVEN - DEPARTMENTAL SAFETY

-The Employer shall at all times maintain existing working conditions including police vehicles, to insure maximum safety for all Employees and shall provide Employees with appropriate equipment and devices towards that end.
+The Employer shall at all times maintain existing working conditions including Police vehicles, to ensure maximum safety for all Employees and shall provide Employees with appropriate equipment and devices towards that end.

 ARTICLE FORTY EIGHT - SHIFT CHANGES

 The Employer agrees that it will not adjust shifts for the purpose of avoiding overtime to Employees covered by this Agreement.

 All persons assigned to the Detective Squad regardless of rank shall receive Two Thousand Dollars ($2,000.00) per annum.

 Terminal leave for retiring Employees covered under this contract shall be calculated as follows.